nselem/bigscape-corason/pages/examples.md

 The _input_ file for bigscape is the directory _gbks_ that contains genbank files of sequences of Biosynthetical gene clusters (BGCs) predicted by antiSMASH.
 The big scape _output_  will be stored at the directory big_scape_salida.

-After BiG-SCAPE finished, open the file index.html located inside the folder bigscape_salida in a browser such as Chrome or Firefox.
-This is an interactive website displays BiG-SCAPE results.
+After BiG-SCAPE finished open the index.html file located inside the folder bigscape_salida.
+This file can be open in a browser such as Chrome or Firefox.
+This is an interactive website that displays BiG-SCAPE results.
 ![index](images/bigscape_example2.png)